elastic/apm/README.md

 <p align='center'>This project includes resources and general issue tracking for Elastic APM.</p>

+Help us make Elastic APM better by sharing your experience with Elastic Product Management.
+[Schedule a 45-minute session](https://calendly.com/elasticapm-chris) with Elastic Product Management and share your feedback.

 ## What we do…

 | Project                   | Repo                  | Docs                                    | Contrib